AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Functions/README.md

 # Functions -- reusable blocks of code

 Another essential concept in coding is **functions**, which allow you to store a piece of code that does a single task inside a defined block, and then call that code whenever you need it using a single short command--rather than having to type out the same code multiple times.
-In this article, we'll explore fundamental concepts behind functions such as basic syntax, how to invoke and define them, scop, and parameters.
+In this article, we'll explore fundamental concepts behind functions such as basic syntax, how to invoke and define them, scope, and parameters.

 ## Where do I find functions?